KarMiles/campervan-adventures/README.md

 * [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) - for Table of Content generation.

 ## Features
-Site consists of five pages with following features utilized:
+Site consists of five pages with following features:

 ### Logo and Navigation bar
 - Visible on all pages.